nehalineogi/azure-networking/README.md

 - 45 minute sessions for each design area and Q&A
 - Cross functional team collaboration for networking areas
 - Documented flows and configuration snippets to reduce lab prep time
+- Scripts for architects to run the skilling session

 # Join us for live sessions